dododas/bootstrap-demo-matlab/README.md

 end
 ```

-This time, each column of `bootIndices` is an independent resampling of the vector `1:length(residuals)`.
+This time, each column of `bootIndices` is an independent resampling with replacement from the vector `1:length(residuals)`.
 We then use these indices to resample the residuals.
-Each column of `bootResiduals` is one such bootstrap sample.
+Therefore, each column of `bootResiduals` is a set of bootstrap residuals.
 As before, we add these residuals to the model prediction to generate bootstrap datasets.
 Thus, each column of `Bbootstrap` is a single bootstrap dataset.
-We fit each of these bootstrap datasets to our model and collect the parameter estimates in the matrix `betaBoot`.
+We fit these bootstrap datasets to our model and collect the parameter estimates in the matrix `betaBoot`.
 These estimates make up the bootstrap distributions of the two parameters plotted below.
 The vertical red lines show the 95% confidence interval for each parameter.

 ![](plots/sim-bootstrap-distr.png)